 The monks of Enata brought the child to Theodore’s monastery, accusing him of fornication.
 At first the abbot didn’t believe the accusation, but eventually all of Theodore’s brothers turned against him, and the abbot as well.
 They turned him out of the monastery with the child.

 Theodore accepted the accusations and the punishment willingly.
 He believed it was a just punishment for the sin of adultery which he had committed when he was still Theodora.
-And he lived with the child for seven years in a hut not too far from the monastery.
+He lived with the child for seven years in a hut not too far from the monastery.
 Shepherds provided milk for the child, and he ate what vegetables he could gather.

 The monk Theodore becomes St. Theodora